saijignas/FastMeds-Online-Medicine-Delivery-System/README.md

 cd ..
 ```

-6. Create a `.env` file in the `fastmeds` directory and add the following
+6. Create a `.env` file in the `FastMeds-Online-Medicine-Delivery-System` directory and add the following
 ```sh
 MONGODB_URL=YOUR_MONGODB_URL
 ```